albarji/ballmatro/README.md

 > Example: [2♦, A♠] -> 0 chips x 0.

+All the played cards must form part of a poker hand, or equivalently, the set of played cards must not contain cards that will not form part of the poker hand.

+> Example: [2♣, 2♦, 2♥, 6♠] -> 0 chips x 0, as even though the first three cards form a Three of a Kind, an extra 6♠ card has been played that does not form part of the poker hand.

 ### Scoring hands

 After determining the poker hand that has been played, the total score is computed in three steps.